Romea/romea-ros2-teleop/README.md

 - cmd_mux_autoconnect(bool, default true)

   This option must be true when romea cmd_mux is used to multiplex vehicle command messages.
 During initialisation step, the teleop node will automatically register cmd_vel topic to the command multiplexer with a priority defined by user (see below).
-If another topic is already register with the same priority, registration to cmd_mux is rejected and initialisation failed.
+If another topic is already register with the same priority, unsubscription to cmd_mux is rejected and initialisation failed.

 - priority(int, default 127);